-- Materials and components purchased to be used in the making of the products and by-products leaving your establishment. - Fuel.

-- Goods in progress (e.g. blasted ore in stopes, bins, stockpiles and pulp, and solutions at your establishment). - Finished goods, i.e. goods after extraction, crushing, grinding, screening, concentration, etc. ready to be shipped or transferred outside your establishment. - Goods purchased for resale, as is. - All other inventories.
+- Materials and components purchased to be used in the making of the products and by-products leaving your establishment. - Fuel. - Goods in progress (e.g. sand, gravel or crushed stone in piles at your establishment). - Finished goods, i.e. goods ready to be shipped or transferred outside your establishment. - Goods purchased for resale, as is. - · All other inventories.

-Ore extraction and processing
+Extraction and processing